Jeffthedevv/Jeffthedevv/README.md

 `JavaScript` `Node.js` `React` `MongoDB` `WordPress` `Tailwind` `Playwright` `Koa` `Git`

 ### 🧠 What I’m Working On
+- Architecting a full-stack pipeline that crawls, indexes, and auto-updates large-scale geospatial data — delivering real-time, queryable map data via a lightweight API
 - YardWise: personalized environmental insights for homeowners
-- Building out a clean public API for environmental data
 - Staying sharp in system design, performance, and product architecture
 ---

+### 🤝 Collaborate?
+Got something interesting on the backend?
+Don’t hesitate to reach out — always open to building something meaningful.

 📬 [Reach out on LinkedIn](https://www.linkedin.com/in/jefferydiaz-webdeveloper/) or shoot me a message.

-## Inspiration?
+### Inspiration?
 Clone this.